 F. “Nurse” may be defined so that the description of nurse is restricted to a type of nurse, such as an advance practice nurse, a registered nurse, a licensed practical nurse, or a licensed vocational nurse.
 If the words “nurse,” “advance practice nurse,” “trained nurse” or “registered nurse” are used without specific instruction, then the use of these terms requires the insurer to recognize the services of any individual who qualifies under the terminology in accordance with the applicable statutes or administrative rules of the licensing or registry board of the state.

-Drafting Note: States may want to consider if the functions of an advance practice nurse fall under this definition or the definition of “physician” in Subsection I.
+Drafting Note: States may want to consider whether the functions of an advance practice nurse fall under this definition or the definition of “physician” in Subsection I.

 G. “One period of confinement” means consecutive days of in-hospital service received as an in-patient, or successive confinements when discharge from and readmission to the hospital occurs within a period of time not more than ninety (90) days or three times the maximum number of days of in-hospital coverage provided by the policy to a maximum of 180 days.